 At present there is no comprehensive nationwide land and property registry.
 Properties with formal title are recorded at the Deeds Registry, which also records mortgage bonds, but informal and semi-formal allocations may only be recorded by Land Boards, or not at all.
 According to the World Bank it takes about 12 days to register a property in Botswana in 2016 (versus 57.5 days for sub-Saharan Africa), and the process costs about 5.1 percent of the property value.
 Botswana is ranked 70th out of 189 countries globally in terms of this indicator.

 In an effort to increase tenure security and support enhanced access to mortgage finance, the Ministry of Lands and Housing is implementing a nationwide land registration system to improve information on land and property ownership.

 Policy and regulation

 The Botswana government has prioritised savings and credit for long-term investments such as housing.
 One area of reform identified is the land administration system.
 The lengthy process for conversion from tribal to common law land as required for mortgage lending has been cited as a problem.
-Regulations about land use management such as building permits and related procedures are also considered unduly onerous and bureaucratic and need to be reformed.
+Regulations about land use management such as building permits and related procedures are also considered unduly onerous and bureaucratic, and still need to be reformed.

 Botswana is a relatively stable, well-managed economy that has shown significant growth over the last few years.
-Finance for self-build housing still offers significant prospects for growth, due to this being the preferred method of building, even among the middle- and higher income categories.
-HMF therefore has enormous potential.
-Mortgage lending has been increasing, and while there is limited demand given the country’s generally small urban areas, it also has potential for growth.
+Finance for self-build housing still offers significant prospects for growth, due to this being the preferred method of building, even among the middle and higher income categories.
+Mortgage lending has been increasing, and while there is limited demand given low income levels, it also has potential for growth.
 Interest rates are low by historical standards, which assists with access to mortgages.
 However, most households will never be able to access conventional mortgage finance; as a result, housing microfinance may have potential, and is worth exploring further.